davidben/C2SP/tlog-mirror.md

 resources will not have been validated.
 This procedure is designed to allow a mirror to update while bounding the number of unvalidated resources.

+A mirror MAY opt to skip downloading a parent tile in favor of computing it based on its children tiles from a lower level.
+However, those children tiles cannot be validated until the parent tile is validated.
+Such a strategy thus requires the update process to mantain a larger number of unvalidated resources.

 #### Downloading Resources

 Mirrors MAY obtain tiles and bundles from any source, including: